fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_award.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# Advanced Search
+# Spending by Award [/api/v2/search/spending_by_award/]

-These endpoints support the advanced search page and allow for complex filtering for specific subsets of spending data.
+This endpoints supports the advanced search page and allow for complex filtering for specific subsets of spending data.

-# Group Visualizations

-These endpoints return data that are grouped in preset units to support the various data visualizations on USAspending.gov's Advanced Search page.

-## Spending by Award [/api/v2/search/spending_by_award/]
+## List fields of filtered awards [POST /api/v2/search/spending_by_award/]

 This endpoint takes award filters and fields, and returns the fields of the filtered awards.

-### Spending by Award [POST]

 + Request (application/json)
     + Attributes (object)